 Kyle began working at Brownlee LLP in 2011 as a Summer Law Student, after which, he continued with Brownlee LLP as an Articling Student (Student-at-Law) from July 2013 to July 2014.
-As an Articling Student, Kyle’s desire to practice labour and employment law was confirmed.
-In August 2014, he was ultimately accepted by Brownlee LLP as an Associate in its Labour and Employment group practice area.
+Upon completion of his articling year, Kyle joined Brownlee LLP’s Labour and Employment group practice area as an Associate.

-Kyle helps all types of employers handle all forms of labour and employment issues by providing strategic, practical, and cost-effective advice.
-Although Kyle practices in all areas of labour and employment law, some (but not all) of his areas of expertise include:
+Kyle practices in all areas of labour and employment law; however, some of his areas of expertise include:

 - Law Society of Alberta